Are you looking for a job or recruiting?

 Kate Vardy, MSc Veterinary Physiotherapy , BSc (Hons) Physiotherapy, MCSP, ACPAT Cat A – ‘’The trouble with arthritis . . .’’
 Kate Vardy is the senior veterinary physiotherapist at Greyfriars Veterinary Rehabilitation Referrals.
 She will be talking about the effects of arthritis on quality of life.
 The importance of initial assessment and follow ups, planning and good management for chronic arthritis cases.
 She will also discuss recognising changes in your patients, the effect of pain, pain management and how to make your hydrotherapy treatment more effective.
 Kate completed her Physiotherapy degree in 2007 and continued post-graduate study in veterinary physiotherapy at Hartpury College, England.
 Whilst studying Kate joined Greyfriars as a part time hydrotherapist gaining valuable hands on experience with the hydrotherapy pool and water treadmill.
 Kate joined the Greyfriars' physiotherapy team in 2012 and has chosen to specialise in small animal veterinary physiotherapy.
 Kate has a varied case load of orthopaedic, neurological and musculoskeletal referrals and has experience with both hydrotherapy and land-based rehabilitation cases and manages the veterinary physiotherapy care for inpatients.
 She is a Physiotherapy Clinical Educator and frequently has students alongside her.
-Her experience and working as part of an integrated care team gives her a unique insight into overcoming the challenges faced by hydrotherapists.

 We are pleased to announce our AGM, followed by an Education Seminar, to be held at Greyfriars Rehabilitation Referrals, The Veterinary Centre, Hogs Back, Guildford, Surrey, GU31 1AG on Sunday 8th September 2013.
 We have two great speakers - Susanna Alwen and Rachel Mowbray.
 Only RCHs may attend the AGM but guests are welcome for the rest of the day.
 Tickets are £35.00 including all refreshments and a buffet lunch and you can find details about how to buy tickets by visiting the NARCH facebook page and clicking on this event and buy tickets.